 - The discussions which previously used to take place on various risks faced by the Company are now being documented, treated and monitored in a more consistent and clinical approach; - The documentation of the process and various risks enables all key personnel to be fully aware of the critical risks and also contribute to the treatment of these risks; - The risks underlying the Company's strategic plan can be individually quantified and aggregated in terms of Euro Value depending on the level of confidence determined by the Board of Directors.
-This would model the way future strategic decisions are taken. - A review on the lapse and expense risk within the Company was undertaken during the year and was included in the ORSA report. - An initial Climate change risk analysis has been conducted and will be finalised by the next ORSA report.
+This would model the way future strategic decisions are taken. - A number of stress test scenarios were included to this year's ORSA.
+Given that the risk profile of the Company is similar to that of 2021, there were no major differences in the stress test scenarios, however a new cyber stress test was included in the list of tests.
+In addition, the stress tests have also been linked to sustainability and emerging risks. - Following the ORSA of 2021 where an update has been provided in relation to climate change, for this ORSA, the scenarios have been re-visited and discussed in order to improve the quantitative analysis.
+This year a market risk scenario was included.
+In addition to climate change risk, an analysis regarding Social and Governance risks has also been carried out in order to have the full view of sustainability risks.